-- Insurance acquisition cash flows for renewals outside the contract boundary; - Reinsurance contracts held-onerous underlying insurance contracts; - Reinsurance contracts held-underlying insurance contracts with direct participation features; and - Recognition of the contractual service margin in profit or loss in the general model.
+- Amendments to PFRS 17, Insurance Contracts - Insurance acquisition cash flows for renewals outside the contract boundary; - Reinsurance contracts held onerous underlying insurance contracts - Reinsurance contracts held underlying insurance contracts with direct participation features; and - Recognition of the contractual service margin in profit or loss in the general model.

-The amendments are affective to annual reporting periods beginning on or after January 1, 2025.
+The amendments are effective to annual reporting periods beginning on or after January 1, 2025.